duijf/wing/README.md

 ## Usage and documentation

+**Currently, the documentation is being overhauled.** Instead of the bare-bones `index.html` file that was in use for the last days, we're moving the docs to a Jekyll site, located within `docs/`.

+The dev process will also change quite significantly.
+More in the coming week.

 Documentation for all implemented features is currently available within the file `index.html`.
 Follow the development setup instructions to view these docs.